-- C. Information Provided and Completeness of Information and Transactions - 1.
-We have provided you with: - Access to all information of which we are aware that is relevant to the preparation of the financial statements such as records, documentation and other matters as agreed in terms of the audit engagement. - Additional information that you have requested from us for the purpose of the audit and - ► Unrestricted access to persons within the entity from whom you determined it necessary to obtain audit evidence. - 2.
-All material transactions have been recorded in the accounting records and are reflected in the financial statements. - 3.
-We have made available to you all minutes of the meetings of the Authority, and committees including the New Forest National Park Authority and the Resources, Audit and Performance Committee held through the year to the most recent meeting on 12 July 2018. - 4.
-We confirm the completeness of information provided regarding the identification of related parties.
+C. Information Provided and Completeness of Information and Transactions

+- We have provided you with: - Access to all information of which we are aware that is relevant to the preparation of the financial statements such as records, documentation and other matters; - Additional information that you have requested from us for the purpose of the audit; and - Unrestricted access to persons within the entity from whom you determined it necessary to obtain audit evidence. - 2.
+All material transactions have been recorded in the accounting records and are reflected in the financial statements. - We have made available to you all minutes of the meetings of the Authority and the Resources, Audit and Performance Committee held through the year to the most recent meeting on the following date: 11 July 2019. - We confirm the completeness of information provided regarding the identification of related parties.
 We have disclosed to you the identity of the Authority's related parties and all related party relationships and transactions of which we are aware, including sales, purchases, loans, transfers of assets, liabilities and services, leasing arrangements, guarantees, non-monetary transactions and transactions for no consideration for the period ended, as well as related balances due to or from such parties at the year end.
 These transactions have been appropriately accounted for and disclosed in the financial statements. - 5.
 We believe that the significant assumptions we used in making accounting estimates, including those measured at fair value, are reasonable. - 6.
 We have disclosed to you, and the Authority has complied with, all aspects of contractual agreements that could have a material effect on the financial statements in the event of non-compliance, including all covenants, conditions or other requirements of all outstanding debt.